RAQSound/Keyword-Finder/README.md

 This is a Python code that you can use to get a CSV file with the recommendations.

- You need to open and edit the file "keyword_finder.py".
+Download both files in the same folder.then, you need to open and edit the file "keyword_finder.py".
 In the line 7, you can change the user topic where it is writen "tipos de empanizados".
 Then run it and get the CSV file.